github-education-resources/GitHubGraduation-2022/_data/ReedKrawiec/ReedKrawiec.md

 ---
 name: Reed Krawiec
 institution: Rutgers University
-quote: If I can do it, you can too!
+quote: Living is easy with eyes closed, Misunderstanding all you see
 github_user: reedkrawiec
 ---